royaals/writr-blogs/README.md

 # Writr-Blog Application

 This is a user-friendly blog posting application that simplifies content creation and publishing.
 The application has secure user authentication, an intuitive interface, and a responsive layout.
-It is built using Hono, Cloudflare, React.js, TypeScript, Tailwind CSS, and Vite.
+It is built using Hono, Cloudflare Workers, PostgreSQL, Prisma ORM,React.js, TypeScript, Tailwind CSS, .

 ## Features
 - User Authentication